aziis98/website-2023/src/pages/articles/talk-mce.md

             (_ (error "Unknown move"))))))))
 ```

-and then we can move a point on the grid using the `move` function:
+and then we can move a point on the grid using the `move` function

 ```scm
 (move '(0 0) moves-example) ; => (-2 -2)